Dina Titus: Armenia–Azerbaijan war

 In September 2020, Titus started a successful petition to rename a Library of Congress heading from "Armenian massacres" to "Armenian genocide" in the wake of Armenian genocide recognition by the United States Congress in 2019.

 On October 1, 2020, Titus co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey's role in the Nagorno-Karabakh conflict, and called for an immediate ceasefire.

 Immigration

+In June 2017, Titus who voted against the No Sanctuary for Criminals Act, which would have penalized jurisdictions that limit cooperation with federal immigration enforcement and expanded mandatory detention requirements.

+In 2021, Titus was an original cosponsor for the U.S. Citizenship Act of 2021, which would grant a pathway to citizenship for as many as 11 million illegal immigrants while rolling back multiple Trump-era enforcement measures.

 In 2025, Titus was one of 46 House Democrats who joined all Republicans to vote for the Laken Riley Act.

 Redistricting

+In 2021, Democrats in control of Nevada's state legislature gerrymandered districts to make two swing districts stronger for Democrats, making Titus' district more competitive in the process.
 On December 16, 2021, Titus expressed her frustration with the process of redrawing Nevada's congressional districts to make them more electorally competitive.
 According to the Nevada Current, she told an AFL-CIO town hall, "I totally got fucked by the legislature on my district."
 She added, "I'm sorry to say it like that, but I don't know any other way to say it."
-Democrats who control the state legislature in Nevada gerrymandered districts to make two swing districts stronger for Democrats.
-She warned that three safe seats were then at risk of turning Republican in the 2022 election.
+She warned that three safe seats were then at risk of turning Republican in the 2022 U.S. House elections.